-The WD Black P10 is the first in a series of Game Drives that WD announced earlier this month.
+The WD Black P10 is the first in a series of Game Drives announced earlier this month.
 But you don't need to be a gamer to appreciate it.

 On the downside, the new portable drive is quite expensive, costing some 50 percent more than others, including those from WD, of the same capacities.
 Also, its lack of support for USB-C can be a turnoff.

 WD Black P10: An all-new plug-n-play WD portable drive

 The P10 is unlike any other portable drives you've known from WD, like the My Passport family.
 For one, as the name suggests, it comes in complete black with a metal casing that dubs as passive cooling.
-Also, the drive uses a micro-USB 3.2 port (formerly micro-USB 3.0 port) to connect to a host, instead of a USB-C port.
+Also, the drive uses a micro-USB 3.2 port (formerly micro-USB 3.0 port) to connect to a host instead of a USB-C port.

 Out of the box, the P10 is formatted in the exFAT file system, making it compatible with all intended hosts, including Windows, macOS, and game consoles.

-WD Black P10’s detail photos
+WD Black P10: Detail photos

-WD Black P10’s hardware specifications
+WD Black P10: Hardware specifications

 Like all portable drives, the P10 is bus-powered and includes a standard USB-A to micro-USB cable.
 On top, it has a small white indicator light that pulses to show data activities.